How did procurement transform in 2025?

 With AI-powered platforms and capabilities providing continuous insight into emerging risks across teams’ supplier bases and beyond, procurement decision-makers have been empowered to tackle that risk earlier, before it ever threatens their operations.

-This seemingly small change has triggered a major cultural evolution for procurement.
+This seemingly small change has triggered a major cultural evolution as part of procurement transformation.
 It’s no longer the team that helps the organization respond quickly when a crisis happens.
 It’s the team that spots threats first, and takes proactive steps to steer clear of them.

 #4) Sustainability became a key factor in supplier and sourcing strategy